 Donor and Acceptor Impurities in Semiconductor

-This fifth electron of the impurity atom can be made available as free electron or negative charge carrier even if a very small amount of energy is applied.
+This fifth electron of the impurity atom can be available as free electron or negative charge carrier even if a minimal amount of energy is applied.
 The energy required to detach the this fifth electron from its parent atom is in the range of 0.01 eV (electron volt) to 0.05 eV (electron volt).
 Antimony, Phosphorus, and Arsenic are usually and commercially used pentavalent impurities for a semiconductor.
 As pentavalent impurities contribute or donate electrons to the semiconductor, these are called donor impurities and similarly as these impurities contribute negative charge carriers in the semiconductor this we refer as n-type impurities.
 The semiconductor doped with n-type impurities is called n-type semiconductor.

 N Type SemiconductorWhen we add n-type or donor impurities to the semiconductor, the width of the forbidden energy gap in the lattice structure is reduced.
-Due to an addition of donor atoms, allowable energy levels are introduced a small distance below the conduction band as is shown in the figure below.
+Due to addition of donor atoms, allowable energy levels are introduced a small distance below the conduction band as is shown in the figure below.
 These new allowable levels are discrete because the added impurity atoms are placed far apart and hence their interaction is small.
 In the germanium the discrete allowable energy level or forbidden energy gap is only 0.01 eV (electron volt) and that for silicon is 0.05 eV (electron volt) at room temperature.
 So it is predictable at room temperature the fifth electron of all donor atoms is in the conduction band.
 On the other hand, the increased number of negative charge carriers i.e. electrons in the semiconductor causes the decrease in some holes.